 Dr. Bodie and our staff offer a wide range of dental health services.
-These services include teeth whitening, dental braces, dental implants, Lumineers, porcelain veneers, dental crowns, inlays/onlays, dental bonding, and so much more.
+These services include teeth whitening, dental braces, dental implants, Lumineers, porcelain veneers, dental crowns, inlays/onlays, dental bonding, dentures, and so much more.
 Virtually every dental service you can imagine, he offers it.
 Dr. Bodie also specializes in Biomimetic dentistry, which is a unique form of dentistry that involves minimally invasive techniques.
 Whatever your oral health requires, Dr. Bodie is the perfect Richardson dentist to assist you.
 Dr. Jack Bodie is also an emergency dentist in Dallas, TX, so he can perform emergency dental surgery if a situation were to arise.

 What type of patients do you take?